 3. Go for Mild Detergents

 If you choose to use a detergent on your floors, always select a pH-neutral product.
-These are gentle to the surface.
+These pH-neutral cleaning products are gentle to the surface thus it is safe to use on marble.
 However, they’re less efficient at removing tough stains compared to acidic and alkaline products.

 Vinegar is commonly used to clean various types of flooring, such as tiles and hardwood.
 However, this is a big no-no when it comes to marble.
 Vinegar is acidic, with a pH-level of two or three, and will, therefore, damage the surface (7).

 - Citrus cleaners such as orange or lemon.